MassDotMoney/nested-ledger-plugin/README.md

 Once installed you should be able to open the ethereum app and land on the "Application is ready" screen.

-Remove the `DEBUG=1` flags if you do not wish to compile in debug mode.
+Remove the `DEBUG=1` flag if you do not wish to compile in debug mode.

 Now run